Newms34/opensponsorship/Readme.md

 I did!
 I'm Dave.
 Hi!

 ### Where it Lives
-You can see it live at dave-newman-os-app.herokuapp.com.
+You can see it live at [this link](https://dave-newman-os-app.herokuapp.com).